On Classical and Bayesian Asymptotics in Stochastic Differential Equations with Random Effects having Mixture Normal Distributions: Abstract

 The rest of our paper is structured as follows.
 In Section \ref{sec:Like} we describe the likelihood corresponding to normal mixture distribution of the random effects, and in Sections \ref{sec:consistency_iid} and \ref{sec:consistency_non_iid} we investigate asymptotic properties of $MLE$ in the $iid$ and non-$iid$ contexts, respectively.
-In Sections \ref{sec:b_consistency_iid} and \ref{sec:b_consistency_non_iid} we investigate Bayesian asymptotics in the $iid$ and non-$iid$ set-ups, respectively.
+In Sections \ref{sec:b_consistency_iid} and \ref{sec:b_consistency_non_iid} we investigate Bayesian asymptotics in the $iid$ and non-$iid$ setups, respectively.
+In Section \ref{sec:vardim} we address the Bayesian asymptotic theory when the number of mixture components is unknown and considered random.
+Brief discussions on the validity of our asymptotic theory for non-multiplicative and multidimensional linear random effects are provided in Sections \ref{sec:nonmult} and \ref{sec:multidim}, respectively, of the supplement, whose sections and figures have the prefix ``S-" when referred to in this paper.
+In Section \ref{sec:simstudy} we provide a brief overview of our simulation studies, conducted in nine separate cases.
+The complete details of the simulation experiments, illustrating the usefulness of our Bayesian methodology with TTMCMC implementation, are presented in Section \ref{sec:simstudy_details} of the supplement.
+In Section \ref{sec:realdata} we consider application to a real stock market data set.
 We summarize our work and provide concluding remarks in Section \ref{sec:conclusion}.
-Moreover, in Section S-3 of the supplement we briefly discuss extension of our asymptotic results to the multidimensional random effects set-up.
+Additional technical details are provided in the supplement.

 Notationally, ``$\stackrel{a.s.}{\rightarrow}$", ``$\stackrel{P}{\rightarrow}$" and ``$\stackrel{\mathcal L}{\rightarrow}$" denote convergence ``almost surely", ``in probability" and ``in distribution", respectively.